Louise Michel: Exile and speaking tours

 In 1890 she was arrested again.
 After an attempt to commit her to a mental asylum she moved to London.
 Michel lived in London for five years.
 She opened a school and moved among the European anarchist exile circles.
-Her International Anarchist School for the children of political refugees opened in 1890 on Fitzroy Square.
+Her International Anarchist School for the children of political refugees opened in 1890 at 19 Fitzroy Square.
 The teachings were influenced by the libertarian educationist Paul Robin and put into practice Mikhail Bakunin's educational principles, emphasising scientific and rational methods.
 Michel's aim was to develop among the children the principles of humanity and justice.
 Among the teachers were exiled anarchists, such as Victorine Rouchy-Brocher, but also pioneering educationalists such as Rachel McMillan and Agnes Henry.
 In 1892 the school was closed, when explosives were found in the basement.
 (See Walsall Anarchists.)
 It was later revealed that the explosives had been put there by Auguste Coulon, a Special Branch agent provocateur, who worked at the school as an assistant.
 Michel contributed to many English-speaking publications.
 Some of Michel's writings were translated into English by the poet Louisa Sarah Bevington.
 Michel's published works were also translated into Spanish by the anarchist Soledad Gustavo.
 The Spanish anarchist and workers rights activist Teresa Claramunt became known as the "Spanish Louise Michel".

 By that time Michel had become a well-known speaker, touring Europe repeatedly to speak in front of thousands of people.

 In 1895 Sébastien Faure and Michel founded the French anarchist periodical Le Libertaire (The Libertarian), now called Le Monde Libertaire (Libertarian World).
 In the same year Michel met Emma Goldman at an anarchist conference in London, at which both were speaking.
 The young Goldman was hugely impressed by Michel, considering her to have a "social instinct developed to the extreme".
 In reference to the harsh conditions of Michel's life, Goldman asserted "Anarchists insist that conditions must be radically wrong if human instincts develop to such extremes at the expense of each other."

 Michel returned to France in 1895.
 In an 1896 article, entitled "Why I am an Anarchist", Michel argued that "Anarchy will not begin the eternal miseries anew.
 Humanity in its fight of despair will cling to it in order to emerge from the abyss."
 In 1904 Michel went on a conference tour through French Algeria.
 Michel was scheduled to meet the anti-colonial campaigner Isabelle Eberhardt, but Eberhardt died shortly before Michel arrived in Algeria.